11 min read

 Adding Indexes to Existing Tables

-You'll often realize you need an index after your table is already in production.
+You'll often realize you need an index after your table is already in production with millions of rows.
 Create a new migration:

 {